A. The sons of Jacob come to Egypt.

 c.
 He turned himself away from them and wept: Joseph was overcome with emotion as he saw and understood this work of God in the conscience of his brothers.
 God had to do a deep work in the hearts of these brothers for the relationship to be reconciled.

 i.
-There could be no quick and easy “We are sorry, Joseph!” in this situation.
+There could be no quick and easy, “We are sorry, Joseph!” in this situation.
 God guided events so the brothers saw their sin clearly and repented completely before Joseph was revealed and relationship was restored.

 ii.
 Yet even before the restoration, Joseph did not allow himself to be bound by bitterness and hatred.
 He still loved his brothers and wanted to be with them (he returned to them again, and talked with them).
+He wasn’t happy about their misery, but knew in some way it was necessary.

 B. Jacob’s sons return home to Canaan.